piotrr70/GDKI/introduction/README.md

 But if digital infrastructures govern the way knowledge is produced, they are themselves governed in a certain way, and that question is even more rarely considered.
 Digital infrastructures can be viewed as common places where different types of stakeholders meet; their governance is often crafted under the influence of competing parties (e.g users, engineers, developers, funders and policy-makers) who project their governance models and values on the infrastructures and have to negotiate those models with other stakeholders.
 Hence our second question:
 <param ve-image
        label="Negociation"
-       description="Santorin (GR), Akrotiri, Kastell -La Ponta- -- 2017"
-       license="Dietmar Rabich / Wikimedia Commons / Santorin (GR), Akrotiri, Kastell -La Ponta- -- 2017 -- 2967 / CC BY-SA 4.0"
+       description="Santorin (GR), Akrotiri, Kastell La Ponta, 2017" license="Dietmar Rabich Wikimedia Commons Santorin (GR), Akrotiri, Kastell La Ponta 2017 2967 / CC BY-SA 4.0"
        url="https://upload.wikimedia.org/wikipedia/commons/e/ea/Santorin_%28GR%29%2C_Akrotiri%2C_Kastell_-La_Ponta-_--_2017_--_2967.jpg"

 # *How is the digital knowledge infrastructure governed?*

-To address those different questions, the program wil use a multidisciplinary approach, building upon the knowledge made available thanks to research in
+To address those different questions, the program wil use a multidisciplinary approach, building upon the knowledge made available thanks to research in:

        * Anthropology of knowledge, such as the Platform [Savoirs](http://savoirs.app)
        * Library studies and Information Science, such as [CIBER](http://ciber-research.uk/harbingers.html)
        * Political science, such as the recent [*Big Science and Research Infrastructures in Europe*](https://www.e-elgar.com/shop/gbp/big-science-and-research-infrastructures-in-europe-9781839100000.html)
        * History of science and technology, in the context of digital humanities, such as the research developed at [EPFL LHST](https://www.epfl.ch/labs/lhst/)

-  # Stay tuned! and come back regularly on the [homepage of the project](http://https://piotrr70.github.io/GDKI) to discover new developements all along the year.
+  # Stay tuned!

+  and come back regularly on the [homepage of the project](http://https://piotrr70.github.io/GDKI) to discover new developements all along the year.

 ## Credit